microsoftgraph/msgraph-sample-spfx/tutorial/04-get-calendar-view.md

     gulp package-solution --ship
     ```

-1. Run the following two commands in your CLI to build and package your web part.

-    ```Shell
-    gulp bundle --ship
-    gulp package-solution --ship
-    ```

 1. Open your browser and go to your tenant's SharePoint App Catalog.
 Select the **Apps for SharePoint** menu item on the left-hand side.

 1. Upload the **./sharepoint/solution/graph-tutorial.sppkg file.